 Naturally you may feel “woozy” as the anaesthetic wears off.
 You may feel some soreness, swelling or discomfort, but this is quite natural.
 You may also feel tired after surgery, but this and the soreness is normal and will last only a short while.

 Stitches used may be dissolving and these will not have to be removed.
 In the event that sutures need removal, this is done between one and three weeks after surgery.
-Some may require a tube used to help drain blood and bodily fluid for the first few days.
+Drains are not routinely used, dramatically improving your postoperative comfort following the surgery.

 Although you can change your bra and remove it for toiletry, showering, etc, you should wear a compression bra for 6 weeks day and night post surgery, and during the day for the second 6 weeks.
 You can then wear any bra or go without one, although good bra support will help maintain your breasts in the long term.